Applications are now open for Australia Awards Scholarship Intake 2015

 have a tertiary qualification at least equivalent to an Australian Master’s degree with a research focus

-have a statement from the Government of Maldives endorsing the research area
+have a statement from the Government of the Maldives endorsing the research area

 include a research proposal as part of their application